 Cool Roof: The Applicant requests 5 points for providing a cool roof on areas of the rooftop that do not contain green roof, solar, or mechanical areas.
 The cool roof area will incorporate a mixture of materials that will collectively meet or exceed a solar reflectance index (SRI) or 75.
-Staff recommends 5 points in this category.
+The Planning Board approves 5 points in this category.

 Vegetated Roof: The Applicant requests 7.5 points for the installation of vegetated roof covering at least 33% of the roof with a minimum depth of 4 inches.
-Staff recommends 7.5 points in this category.
+The Planning Board approves 7.5 points in this category.